How to Set and Achieve Social Media Goals

 When to use Brand Reputation Goal:

-You can use this goal to assess how customers feel about your brand and to track customer sentiment over time, enabling the identification of trends and changes.
+You can use this goal to assess how customers feel about your brand analyzing their social activity by tracking customer sentiment over time, enabling the identification of trends and changes.

 KPIs to Track for Brand Reputation: